SnowyMouse/chimera/README.md

 #### Removed update check
 The check for updates that occurs when clicking on "INTERNET" in joining or creating games is disabled.

+#### Removed Watson
+When Halo PC crashes, it launches a program called "Watson" to attempt to report errors to a server that has not been online in years.
+This is a waste of time, and it presents a minor annoyance for people who are unaware that you can simply remove the Watson folder.
+Therefore, Chimera removes the functionality altogether.

 #### Multi-team vehicles fix
 Servers with Chimera's [chimera_allow_all_passengers](#allow-all-passengers),